stefanwalther/sense-go/README.md

 * If using less files is preferred for a project I keep this folder empty, otherwise all the .css files will be place here

-**_sense-go_** works best if you follow these conventions, otherwise everything is configurable, it's just a bit more work to get sense-go running immediately.
+**_sense-go_** works best if you follow these conventions, otherwise everything is configurable, it's just a bit more work to get **_sense-go_** running immediately, but that's definitely NOT the idea behind this project.

 ## Basic workflow